 Unlike some other distributions that use Gnome 3 as DE, this one allows the user to put icons on the desktop, such a useful feature!

 Pop!_OS comes with an "AppCenter" called Pop!_Shop.
 AppCenter is a project developed by the Elementary OS team, and helps the user to have a better search experience by organizing the software in categories.

-System76 has done a great work with Pop!_OS UI, which gives a similar experience to Google's Material Design and makes the final user feel very comfortable with it.
+System76 has done a great job with Pop!_OS UI, which gives a similar experience to Google's Material Design and makes the final user feel very comfortable with it.

-So give this Linux distribution an opportunity, I'm sure you won't regret!
+So give this Linux distribution an opportunity, I'm sure you won't regret it!